Transamerica Redwood Park

 Kim + Ono

-A Chinatown-based fashion brand designing handcrafted kimono robes in silk and washable silk, rooted in the neighborhood’s history.
+A Chinatown brand designing handcrafted kimono robes in silk and washable silk.
 Prices from $115 to $450.

 Indigo Vintage Cooperative

 A multi-vendor vintage cooperative with locations on Haight Street and Chestnut Street in the Marina.
-Curated clothing, accessories, and home goods from independent sellers.
+Clothing, accessories, and home goods from independent sellers.

 American Bookbinders Museum